Please provide your zip code to see plans in your area.

 Because long-term care is expensive, individuals may give away or transfer assets to others to become eligible for Medicaid LTSS benefits.
 To curb asset transfers, federal law requires states to have a penalty period for nursing home applicants who give away or transfer assets for less than market value.
 States have the option to implement a penalty period for HCBS, too.

 Kentucky has chosen to have an asset transfer penalty for nursing home care and HCBS.
 This penalty is based on a 60-month lookback period during which asset transfers and gifts are prohibited.
-The penalty period is calculated by dividing the amount of money transferred or given away by the monthly cost of care in a nursing home (which is $6,067 as of 2019).
+The penalty period is calculated by dividing the amount of money transferred or given away by the monthly cost of care in a nursing home (which is $252.43 per day as of 2023).

 Medicaid agencies are required to attempt to recover or “claw back” what they paid for long-term care related costs while an enrollee was 55 or older.
 The law also allows states to go even further and recover the cost of other Medicaid benefits.